Battle of Jutland Commemorative Exhibition.

 In 1913, during HMS New Zealand’s visit to New Zealand the previous commanding officer Captain Halsey was presented with a sacred tiki and piupiu by an old Maori chief.
 The chief asked Halsey whether he would wear the outfit if he was ever in battle.
 Halsey did during the battles at Heligoland Bight and Dogger Bank and Captain Green while not being able to wear the piupiu, had a hook for the piupiu mounted in the conning tower where it hung during the Battle of Jutland.

-The piupiu, along with HMS New Zealand’s battle honours board, a bronze bell hanger and a ring bolt from HMS Queen Mary which landed on the deck of New Zealand when Queen Mary was hit by enemy fire are currently on loan to the National Museum of the Royal Navy as part of their Battle of Jutland exhibition.
-Our blog about the travels of four artefacts on loan to the National Museum of the Royal Navy
+The piupiu, along with HMS New Zealand’s battle honours board, a bronze bell hanger and a ring bolt from HMS Queen Mary which landed on the deck of New Zealand when Queen Mary was hit by enemy fire were loaned to the National Museum of the Royal Navy as part of their Battle of Jutland exhibition.

 The following New Zealanders have been identified as taking part in the battle of Jutland: